 -As for the final quibble raised in the cited excerpt from Catholic Answers above, there is really no reason for us to interpret the message found in 2 Timothy 3:16-17 as being directed strictly toward members of a church hierarchy.
 For starters, the office of pope is not even biblical.
 In fact, it was not until 150 A.D. that the Roman Church began to develop a single one-head bishop structure (click for more details).
 Secondly, we never find in Scripture the church tasks found in 2 Timothy 3:16-17 (to teach, refute, correct, and instruct in righteousness) as being assigned only to clergy.
 And thirdly, the phrase "man of God" does not necessarily denote reference to ordained ministers (though Timothy most certainly was ordained by Paul).
 Notice how reputable Roman Catholic Bible versions translate the phrase "man of God."
 The Jerusalem Bible translates it to be "the man who is dedicated to God."
 The Good News Bible translates it to be "the person who serves God."
 The New American Bible translates the phrase "man of God" to be "one who belongs to God."
-It is abundantly clear that all Christians are to discern from the Scriptures.
-It is clear that all ordained ministers of the church are subject to the supreme authority of the Scriptures.
-While it is true that the context of 2 Timothy is about preaching, the fact remains that the Apostle Paul pointed to only one rule of faith (i.e. Scripture) to function as the infallible standard of authority for the Christian church (i.e. Sola Scriptura).
-Why would Scripture function as a sufficient rule of faith for the clergy, but not also for the layperson?
+The point is really moot and beside the point.
+It is also clear from this text that all ordained ministers of the church are subject to the supreme authority of the Scriptures.
+While it is true that the context of 2 Timothy is about preaching, the fact remains that the Apostle Paul pointed to only one rule of faith (Scripture) to function as the infallible standard of authority for the Christian church.
+Why would Scripture function as a sufficient rule of faith for leadership, but not also for the average reader?

 - Addressing The Charge Of Circular Reasoning: